 APPLY FOR A GRANT or SUBMIT GRANT FORMS

-- Open an Application - Local History or Special Collections Priority - Deadline May 31st at 5:00 PM EST
+- Open an Application - Local History or Special Collections Priority

 - Return to an Application and/or Submit a Reimbursement or Report

 - Crediting IMLS and LM in LSTA Funded Grants

 - IMLS and Outcome Based Evaluations

 - LSTA Grant Activity Statistics Guide

 Please contact Karren Reish at 517-241-0021 or firstname.lastname@example.org with questions on the program.